decentralized-identity/org/work-item-lifecycle.md

    proceed to step 7.6 or only to step 7.5

 ### 7.5. **Publication and Submission**.
-After Steering Committee Approval, the approved version should be placed at a **permanent link** tracked on DIF’s spec-tracking github repo.
-[See Presentation Exchange v1.0.0 for an example](https://identity.foundation/presentation-exchange/spec/v1.0.0/).
-This includes:
-1. Copy the spec to a tagged folder in the repo
-	- For Presentation Exchange v1.0.0, spec.md is copied to the subfolder v1.0.0/
-2. In the tagged location, ensure the spec's version and specification status are
-3. up to date.
-	- Title: Presentation Exchange v1.0.0
-	- Specification Status: DIF Ratified Specification
-4. Link to the tagged version in [DIF's spec tracking repo](https://github.com/decentralized-identity/specs/blob/master/README.md)

-If applicable, the Executive Director will publish the Approved Deliverable in a manner agreed upon by the Working Group Participants (i.e., Project Participant only location, publicly available location, Project maintained website, Project member website, etc.).
+The Executive Director will publish the Approved Deliverable in a manner agreed upon by the Working Group Participants (i.e., Project Participant only location, publicly available location, Project maintained website, Project member website, etc.).

+Publicly-available specifications will be added to [DIF's spec tracking repo](https://github.com/decentralized-identity/specs/blob/master/README.md)

 The publication of an Approved Deliverable in a publicly accessible manner must include the terms under which the Approved Deliverable and/or source code is being